 “Well of course he’s crawling all over me!” she declares.
 “I’m gorgeous, hot, sexy, and brilliant… they all crawl over me!
 That doesn’t mean that he has feelings for me.”
 She’s starting to sound desperate again and I just want to get the two of them in a room and bang their heads together!

 “Valerie, will you please just ask the man!”
 I say, flabbergasted.
-“What’s the worse that could happen?”
+“What’s the worst that could happen?”

 “Valerie, you won’t know if you don’t ask,” I say, my voice controlled.